 Often, the terms "Dancesport" and "Ballroom Dancing" are used interchangeably.
 Strictly speaking, Dancesport is competitive Ballroom Dancing.
 At MUDC, we take a more relaxed approach - there's no pressure to compete, and it isn't all strictly ballroom either.

 Ballroom Dancing is officially divided into two styles: Modern (also known as "Standard") and Latin American (often shortened to "Latin").
-In addition to these styles, MUDC also offers Street Latin and Swing.
+In addition to these styles, MUDC also offers Street Latin, Swing and Hip Hop.

 So where does the "sport" in Dancesport come from?